grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 \subsubsection{Final estimator for D}

 Now that we have a way of computing a reasonable value for the number of individuals sequenced, we can finally define the estimator:

 following PoPoolation and \citeay{Achaz2008}.
 This requires $b=2$; furthermore, PoPoolation suggests using ``not too small'' windows.
 We are using the size $|W|$ of the window here, that is, the total length along the window in bases, which is typically much larger than the number of SNPs in the window.
+As we use a difference in two estimators of $\Theta$ in the numerator here, and incorporate the window size in the denominator, we do not need to apply an additional normalization here.

 \todo{UNRESOLVED ISSUE: That is what i get from their code.
 Is that the correct term to use here? should it be the number of SNPs in the window instead?
 JPS: I have no idea.
 I would need to go through the Achaz paper in some detail to figure it out.
 My guess is number of SNPs is right.}